brimson/brimson.github.io/_posts/2022-01-01-ternary_operators.md

 tags: [Post-Processing, Optimization]
 ---

-I was writing a red-black checkerboarding shader to test iterative solvers on.
+I was writing a red-black checkerboard shader but feared that I would trigger flow control.

 ```glsl
 void main(void)